The Ultimate Guide to Online Reputation Repair

 The Content Removal and Mitigation Playbook

 Most businesses jump straight to suppression because it feels productive.
-Build some pages, post on social media, publish a press release, hope the bad result drops.
+Build some pages, post on social media, publish a press release, and hope the bad result drops.
 That approach is incomplete.
 Start with removal when removal is realistic.
 Use suppression when removal isn’t available.

 Online reputation repair specialists use a tiered removal strategy.
 The sequence is direct outreach, legal assistance, technical removal, and then content suppression.
-Case data cited in this analysis of reputation repair methodology shows approximately 25% of negative content can be removed within a four-week timeframe when a multi-layered process is used.
+Case data cited in this analysis of reputation repair methodology shows that approximately 25% of negative content can be removed within a four-week timeframe when a multi-layered process is used.

 Direct outreach first